StorminStanley/st2workroom/README.md

 ... or set it up to stay configured indefinetely.
 This is done via the `dotenv` gem.
 Simply edit the file `.env` in the top-level of this project, and add the line `stack=cicd` and you're done!

+See more examples in the `stacks` directory at the top-level of this project.

 ### Supported Vagrant Objects

 * Hostname [`hostname`]